TimoGuy/DemoEngine/TestGUI/ideapad.md

     - [ ] @5:45 (NOTE: hammer throw, the ball is 16lbs, and the cable is <=1.22m)
   - [x] So having a `spin` value and a `lean` value would be super good.
     - [x] Spin: the y axis angular momentum

 - [ ] Bang bang vertical slice
+  - [ ] Charge a vertical over-the-head slice (tilt L stick and hold RT), then right after you press X to launch the attack, press A to get your feet off the ground so you can detach yourself/launch yourself off of what you hit.
   - [ ] So basically, whatever you hit can propel you in the direction you hit it.
-(NOTE: really this is for hard materials or bouncy materials only)
+(NOTE: really this is for hard materials or bouncy materials only.
+NOTE: This is only if you're a light class transformation.)
     - [ ] If you do a vertical swing into the ground, it can propel you upwards like a larger jump (esp. with heavy swing and bouncy floor), or if you're doing a midair frontflip swing, it can propel you forward.
     - [ ] Same is true with the horizontal counterpart.
 Depending on the distance from the wall you are, you will shoot out perpendicular from the wall or shoot out parallel to the wall.

 - [ ] Light and Heavy modes
   - [ ] A light transformation (Human, Slime) could hit hard, sturdy objects and launch self to somewhere!
   - [ ] Heavy transformations (Monster, Lava) could hit the same hard, sturdy object and send them flying, simply bc of the weight difference.
-  - [ ]
+  - [ ] EXAMPLES
+    - [ ] So with the light transformations, something like a helicopter would be effective, but with the heavy transformations, you'd wanna go in the reverse spinny spinny direction to do a drill/ground-pound (reverse of the helicopter bc it pushed you downwards).
+With the added weight, the pound onto the ground is greater.

 ### Transformations?